chibinz/CSE231/README.md

 - Mutating a container while iterating it may lead to segfaults...
 Painful debugging
 - Referencing an uninitialized map entry will also cause segfault
 - You must add curly braces around a switch case if you want to declare local variables inside that case. `case A: {auto foo = bar; ...; break;}`

+## Getting all uses of an llvm value
+## Inserting an llvm instruction
+## Removing an llvm instruction
+## Replacing an llvm instruction

+## Advantages of using the new pass manager over the legacy one